-With recent tragic events, some parents may be at a loss for words for how to explain racism, prejudice and acts of violence to their children.
-Other parents may be grieving that they yet again must address the dangers of racism with their children and worry for their safety.
+When acts of racism occur, some parents may be at a loss for words for how to explain racism, prejudice and acts of violence to their children.
+Other parents may grieve that they yet again must address the dangers of racism with their children and worry for their safety.
 While these conversations can be difficult, they are important to have, urges Hillary Kimbley, Ph.D., a pediatric psychologist at Children's Health℠ and Assistant Professor at UT Southwestern.

 "Children hear about these events through social media, the news, their friends and even parents' conversations at home, and they can affect children in a lot of different ways depending on who the child is, their developmental age, and their own race and background," Dr. Kimbley advises.
 "A lot of kids are shocked, a lot of kids are scared and a lot of kids are asking questions about what's going on."